Why Your Physician Chose Outpatient Surgery for You

 - Surgery, specifically general anesthesia, can leave you feeling very tired, with a loss of appetite.
 We suggest that you resume food intake slowly, beginning when you feel hungry.
 Started with chipped ice

-5) Do DISCUSS any questions or problems regarding your postoperative instructions with your nurse
+- Do discuss any questions or problems regarding your postoperative instructions with your nurse

-- Every patient must be accompanies by a responsible adult upon discharge
+- Every patient must be accompanied by a responsible adult upon discharge

 - Do not take any medications unless specifically prescribed or discussed with your physician